 Doctor Christian in Remedy for Riches (1940)

-Released in 1940: This time Doctor Christian exposes a fraudulent land speculator who is trying to fleece the good people of River's End in this small town comedy.
+Released on November 29, 1940: This time Doctor Christian exposes a fraudulent land speculator who is trying to fleece the good people of River's End in this small town comedy.

 Directed by Erle C. Kenton

 The Actors: Jean Hersholt (Doctor Paul Christian), Dorothy Lovett (Judy Price), Edgar Kennedy (George Browning), Maude Eburne (Mrs. Hastings), Walter Catlett (Clem), Robert Baldwin (Roy Davis), Warren Hull (Tom Stewart), Jed Prouty (D.B.
 Emerson Vanderveer), Margaret McWade (Gertrude Purdy), Hallene Hill (Abby Purdy), Renie Riano (Mrs. Gattle), Barry Macollum (Harvey Manning), Lester Sharpe (Eddie), Prudence Penny (Prudence Penny), Phil Arnold (townsman), Stanley Blystone (Police Captain Jeff), Frank Coghlan Jr. (Bud), Sumner Getchell (first hotel clerk), Grace Hayle (investor in line), Edward Hearn (Police Patrolman-driver), Tom Herbert (second hotel clerk), Jack O'Shea (townsman at oil strike), Dick Rush (Police Patrolman).

 Free Download of the old movie Remedy for Riches

 Remedy-For-Riches-1940-720p.mp4 (1.2gb - 986x720)